 The ground is saturated and there is more rain coming.
 Sandbags, used correctly can keep the water out of your house.

-As I see the pictures of Harvey and the continued rain, I am reminded that for years until the drainage projects caught up with the new building in my hometown of St. Petersburg Florida the threat of flood water rising into our home was very real.
+I am reminded that for years until the drainage projects caught up with the new building in my hometown of St. Petersburg Florida the threat of flood water rising into our home was very real.

 The first time was unexpected.
 According to our neighbor who had lived in that area for more than 20 years, it had never flooded before, until that day.
 And that day, which started as many others with some rain, ended with four feet of water in our home and the mother and sister of a friend dead.
 Not in a flood zone, my family did not have flood insurance and homeowners insurance does not typically cover water that rises into a home.

 These pictures are from that day after the waters receded.

 Some tips to keep water out of your house/business.
 Does it work yes!

 As we look at the storm bands coming towards us, as we prepare to have friends from the other coast – NOTE – the water may not be there yet, however for many the ground is already saturated from the rain.
 Even an inch of water in your house/business can be devastating.
 From my personal experience I know that sandbagging done correctly – with a moisture barrier can – can keep water out.
 Please share with friends.

 Planning and advanced preparation can significantly reduce stress and increase your ability to protect your home and family against low level flooding.

 Here are some practical steps you can take to protect your home from low level flooding from several inches up to several feet.